pachyderm/pachyderm/doc/docs/1.11.x/reference/pachctl/pachctl_run_pipeline.md

 ### Synopsis

 Run a Pachyderm pipeline on the datums from specific commit-branch pairs.
 If you only specify a branch, Pachyderm uses the HEAD commit to complete the pair.
+Similarly, if you only specify a commit, Pachyderm will try to use the branch the commit originated on.
 Note: Pipelines run automatically when data is committed to them.
 This command is for the case where you want to run the pipeline on a specific set of data, or if you want to rerun the pipeline.
 The datums that were successfully processed in previous runs will not be processed unless you specify the --reprocess flag.

 ```
-pachctl run pipeline <pipeline> [<repo>@<branch>[=<commit>]...] [flags]
+pachctl run pipeline <pipeline> [<repo>@[<branch>|<commit>|<branch>=<commit>]...] [flags]
 ```

 ### Examples